bft-smart/library/README.txt

 ./runscripts/smartrun.sh bftsmart.demo.counter.CounterServer 2
 ./runscripts/smartrun.sh bftsmart.demo.counter.CounterServer 3

+Important tip #4: If you are getting timeout messages, it is possible that the application you are running takes too long to process the requests or the network delay is too high and PROPOSE messages from the leader don't arrive in time, so replicas may start the leader change protocol.
+To prevent that, try to increase the 'system.totalordermulticast.timeout' parameter in 'config/system.config'.

-Important tip #4: Never forget to delete the 'config/currentView' file after you modify 'config/hosts.config' or 'config/system.config'.
+Important tip #5: Never forget to delete the 'config/currentView' file after you modify 'config/hosts.config' or 'config/system.config'.
 If 'config/currentView' exists, BFT-SMaRt always fetches the group configuration from this file first.
 Otherwise, BFT-SMaRt fetches information from the other files and creates 'config/currentView' from scratch.
 Note that 'config/currentView' only stores information related to the group of replicas.
 You do not need to delete this file if, for instance, you want to enable the debugger or change the value of the request timeout.

 #Start a client